menu icon

 Experiment with Stitch Types: Want a different texture?
 Try using the moss stitch, alternating single crochets with chains, for more stretch and movement.

-🍵Instructions for Crochet Japanese Knot Bag
+๐ŸตInstructions for Japanese Knot Bag Crochet Pattern

 This Japanese knot bag crochet pattern is worked in the round.
 Then the handles are made in rows.